What is Experiential Tourism?

 - Choose methods that involve and engage the senses.
 Face to face interpretation is the most effective.

-- Collaborate with experts.
-Expertise may be found within your local community.
+- Collaborate with experts in your local community.

 - Train the interpretative team to ensure consistency of product and messages.

 This list is in the form of objective sentences.
 Each can be a consideration for further research.

 2. The experience includes the people met, the places visited, the activities participated in and the memories created.

 3. The experience includes pre-departure trip planning and post-trip follow-up.